SOC 2® Compliance: Requirements, Audit Process, and Benefits for Business Growth

 If your customers are based in the US, a SOC 2 report is almost essential to attract prospects and close deals.
 SOC 2 has become the most commonly requested security and compliance standard for procurement and vendor security teams in the US.

 SOC 2 compliance isn’t mandatory; neither is it legally required.
-However, getting certified in the digital era offers multiple benefits.
+However, getting compliant offers multiple benefits.

 1. Speed up your sales cycle